BenTata-86/churn-prediction-clean-with-clean-code-and-test/README.md

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Appen for the data, and templates for Udacity.
+Must give credit  for the data, and templates for Udacity.